S2AUlendo/HeatCompensation-Docs/Dyndrite/Multi-OpticBuilds.md

-## Ulendo HC and Multi-Optic Overlapping
+## Ulendo HC and Multi-Optic Non-Overlapping Builds

 To effectively optimize for multi-optic systems it recommended to create multiple Ulendo HC Instances as shown in the following code